 Thorpe House School offers means-tested bursaries from reception to year 11.
 If the award for the year group has not already been granted to the value of 100%, then the bursary can be applied for at any point in time.
 Bursary places are awarded to boys who can meet the standard entrance requirements as detailed in our admissions policy and whose parents can show through a means test that they are not in the position to pay full fees.
 The school uses the services of a third party organisation, Bursaries Administration Limited or BAL, who assess the data provided on the application form and conduct an interview with the family.

 If a candidate is not eligible for the full 100% reduction in fees and the year group isn’t full, the candidate ranked second would be offered a place with a reduction equal to the residue of the 100%.
-The bursary assessments are held at end of January in the year in which the bursary would start.
+The bursary assessments are held at end of Autumn term which the bursary would start.

 This is a 50% academic scholarship awarded at Year 3 and subject to continued satisfactory effort and standard of work will be retained until the end of Year 6.
 Assessment is made through sitting a verbal reasoning test, a maths paper, an English paper and a reading age test.
 The syllabus for the subject papers is the Key Stage 1 syllabus and to gain a full 50% scholarship a candidate would be expected to gain A grades on the written papers and standardised scores in excess of 130 in verbal reasoning and reading.